I had two chances last month to personally witness the power of the court reporter.

 Pro tip: Don’t get upset if a judge appears to be doing something other than listening as you argue your case.

 When a court reporter is present, chances are the judge is reading your words on a computer screen as the court reporter types them.

 He wants to read what the appellate court will read should you choose to appeal.

 I can’t stress this enough: Never attend a hearing without a court reporter.

-And there’s probably nothing you can do if things don’t go your way.
+And without a transcript, there’s probably nothing you can do if things don’t go your way.